Wilcox rebellion of 1889: Battle

-On the morning of July 30, 1889 Wilcox's Redshirts entered the Palace grounds and surrounded Iolani Palace while others garrisoned surrounding buildings including Aliiōlani Hale and Kapuaiwa.
+On the morning of July 30, 1889 Wilcox's Redshirts entered the Palace grounds and surrounded ʻIolani Palace while others garrisoned surrounding buildings including Aliʻiōlani Hale and Kapuaiwa.
 The Redshirts aimed two captured heavy cannons at the palace where 30 Royal Guard were stationed.
 Lt.
 Robert Parker Waipa, commander of the 30 guards, in place of the absent Captain John Paul Kahalewai, refused to surrender.
 King Kalākaua was aware of the rebellion and had avoided the palace, fearing it was a new plot to overthrow him.
 The Reform Party alerted to the rebellion sent the Honolulu Rifles under the command of Colonel Ashford and three cannons to suppress this revolt.
 Ashford was a Canadian immigrant who had come to Hawaii to join his brother.
 The Rifles took up positions in nearby buildings, notably the Opera House and fired on the rebels.
 Snipers were stationed in the Kawaiahaʻo Church clock tower.

 One of the cannons was turned and opened fire on the Opera House at close range, but the gun was also well within range of the riflemen and the crews were forced to abandon their cannons.
 The Redshirts were driven into surrounding buildings where they exchanged fire with the Honolulu Rifles.
 The Royal Guard at the palace maintained neutrality during the battle under Kalākaua's orders not to fire unless the rebels tried to enter the palace.
 Members of the Honolulu Rifles felt this to be an act of collaboration.
-There were fears that the 2nd Battalion Hawaiian Volunteers stationed at Iolani Barracks commanded by Maj.
-Samuel Nowlein (where the cannons were taken from without a struggle) who were sympathetic toward the rebels might even desert and join the battle with Wilcox, but this did not happen.
-Liliuokalani had gone to the guardsmen before the battle and ordered them to remain neutral during the fight.
-Shortly after noon the surrounding buildings were cleared of Wilcox’s men, including the twelve men in Aliiōlani Hale, leaving only the palace grounds and the buildings on it in rebel hands.
+There were fears that the 2nd Battalion Hawaiian Volunteers stationed at ʻIolani Barracks commanded by Major Samuel Nowlein (where the cannons were taken from without a struggle) who were sympathetic toward the rebels might even desert and join the battle with Wilcox, but this did not happen.
+Liliʻuokalani had gone to the guardsmen before the battle and ordered them to remain neutral during the fight.
+Shortly after noon the surrounding buildings were cleared of Wilcox’s men, including the twelve men in Aliʻiōlani Hale, leaving only the palace grounds and the buildings on it in rebel hands.
 Later on the Rifles used grenadiers with sticks of dynamite to attack the Palace Bungalow, then a Redshirts stronghold.
 They threw the dynamite over the walls encompassing the palace grounds.
 The explosions blew open the roof of the Palace Bungalow killing and wounding rebels.
 Shortly after the explosion Wilcox and his men surrendered.